soasme/blackgate/docs/cli.rst

 * `/etc/blackgate/blackgate.yml`

 Blackgate will fail to run without loading a yaml config file, except command `init`.
 This file contains configuration for upstream services, plugins, etc.

+* `--daemon/--no-daemon`

+Set Blackgate running mode.

+When set to `--daemon` (default), Blackgate will be executed as daemon.
+When set to `--no-daemon`, Blackgate will be executed foreground.
+This is useful if you want to use `supervisord` to manage process.

+* `--pidfile`

+Set Blackgate pidfile.
+Default `/var/run/blackgate.pid`.

+It's only available when you are running Blackgate in daemon mode.

+* `--stdin`

+Set Blackgate input.
+Default `/dev/null`.

+* `--stdout`

+Set Blackgate output.
+Default `/dev/null`.

+* `--stderr`

+Set Blackgate error.
+Default `/dev/null`.

+* `--directory`

+Set process working directory.
+Default current directory.

 command: init
 --------------

+TODO

 Create a configuration file at current directory::